nnsW3/auth-monorepo/packages/auth-client/README.md

 ##### domain

 Domain of your application.
-Value must match the domain in the SIWE message.
+The value must match the domain in the SIWE message.

 Type: `string`